rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 pcoord_viz(occupancy.ix[:,1:],'occupied')
 ```

 Feature analysis can be a big challenge as the dimensionality of the data increases, even for experts.
 Frankly, there aren't a lot of tools out there for dealing with high-dimensional data.
 The options are generally hierarchical aggregation, dimensionality reduction (like PCA and LDA), and dimensional subsetting.
 For dimensional subsetting, one visual tactic is to use the scatterplot matrix approach to generate small multiples; another is to do a series of independent joint plots to examine the relationships and correlations between each possible pair of features.
-In the jointplot below, we can see that there is a relationship between the amounts of individuals' first bill in April and their last bill in September.
+In the jointplot below, we can examine the relationship between the amounts of individuals' first bill in April and their last bill in September.

 ![First to Last Bill Jointplot for Credit Dataset](figures/credit_jointviz.png)